skuid/skuid-cli/README.md

    # or add the below to your shell profile
    export PATH=$PATH:/path/to/a-folder
    ```

+   _Note_: If you choose to update your shell profile you'll need to `source` your shell profile or restart your session for those changes to take effect.

 1. Verify that you can run the application: